 Civil litigants should know that not all evidence that could technically be classified as hearsay will be excluded automatically.
 If the party wishing to rely on the evidence can demonstrate that there is little reason to question the reliability of the evidence, and especially in cases where the statement(s) are corroborated by external factors, such as notes other verifiable means, it is very possible such statements will at least be admitted for consideration within the larger context.

-If you are involved in commercial litigation, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in commercial litigation, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect online for a consultation.